-In the upgrade procedure, the system will ask you multiple times to type "y" for updating package repositories but in some cases type "enter" for confirming to process the upgrade,
+In the upgrade procedure, the system will ask you multiple times to type y for updating package repositories, but in some cases, type enter to confirm the Ubuntu upgrade kernel process.

 After the successful upgrading of the system, you will get the below message on your screen:

 removing snap gnome-calculator

 removing snap gnome-characters